Now enrolling for CNA & HHA training throughout California! Learn More

 The Gateway-In Project© assists with:

-Participants must meet the following requirements:
+Participants must meet the following requirements for each training program listed below.

 There are no out-of-pocket fees for students enrolled in a training program.
 It is completely free as a grant subsidizes this program.